 ROI = Earnings / Total Investment = (Sales – Cost of Sales) / (Working Capital + Permanent Investment)

-Note that the numerator (Earnings = Sales – Cost of Sales) is the P&L. And this represents the real value added as defined by the customer.
+Note that the numerator (Earnings = Sales – Cost of Sales) is obtained directly from the P&L. And this represents the real value added as defined by the customer.
 The various customers set the sales price by buying or not buying the offered product/service.
 It is up to the producer to maximize the value-added contribution by minimizing their cost.
-The denominator (Balance Sheet) represents the amount of cash contribution the producer must invest to generate the value-added contribution represented by the Earnings.
+The denominator, obtained directly from the Balance Sheet, represents the amount of cash contribution the producer has invested to generate the value-added contribution represented by the Earnings.

 ROI is a value-added ratio that encompasses the entire business enterprise.
 ROI is a total system metric.
 The river inputs and outputs, as well as the river body are all included in this one metric.

 In order to better mesh with the other various metrics I have discussed in this post, I would like to make a few minor modifications to this equation.
-For our purposes “Cost of Sales” is equivalent to “Production Cost”.
+For our purposes “Cost of Sales” can be replaced by “Production Cost”.
 Since we are interested in the things we can control on a daily/monthly basis, I will remove the category “Permanent Investment” (buildings, equipment, etc.).
 “Working Capital” (inventory + accounts receivable + Cash), while a great term, is usually defined differently in today’s financial accounting world (versus management accounting – what we want), so I am going to rename this term as, no surprise, “cumulative cash invested”.

 And if you think I’m going to forget the cash version of Little’s Law you would be mistaken.
-Here is the final version of my ROI:
+Here is the final version of my ROI equation:

 Concentrate on Lead Time (i.e., flow) at the gemba where everyone can see it.
 And use CIE to wake people up.
 But measure ROI to confirm that your Lean Production System is in fact improving.